leshec/zero2prod/README.md

 - [x] 3.7.3 parsing form data from a POST request
 - [x] 3.7.3.1 extractors - issue in progress
 - [x] p58 create database (finally think i may have docker and postgres running
-- [x] Read ahead and around the crates and Actix more
+- [x] read ahead and around the crates and Actix more
+- [x] trying to get the db and docker started

 Todo
-- [ ] Read ahead and around the crates and Actix more
+- [ ] more read ahead and around the crates and Actix more
 - [ ] make my own notes to avoid headaches reproducing the docker, postgress, code interop
-- [ ] Step back at 3.8 and make some notes
+- [ ] step back at 3.8 and make some notes

 Bookmarks
+- [ ] circa p64
-- [ ] 3.8.5 writing our first query, p62.
+- [ ] 3.8.5.2.2 reading a config / config management
 Notes:
-- [ ] make some start docker, db notes here...
+- [ ] make some start docker, db issues to remember and obsidian notes.